 Who or what is a PCBU?

-A PCBU is a person conducting a business or undertaking.
-It's a a broad concept used throughout HSWA to describe all types of modern working arrangements which we commonly refer to as businesses.
+It's a broad concept used throughout HSWA to describe all types of modern working arrangements which we commonly refer to as businesses.

 Most New Zealand businesses, whether large corporates, sole traders, or self-employed, are classed as PCBUs.